nickpapciak/nickpapciak.github.io/_posts/blog/2025-6-09-sketching.md

 with probability <span class="inlinecode">$1-\delta$</span>.

 **Proof**
 Ideally, we want to apply the union bound over all vectors in the subspace.
 However, there's infinitely many vectors, and we can't do that...
 The main idea is to look at a nearby neighborhood of each vector, called the <span class="inlinecode">$\epsilon$</span>-net.
-Stay tuned!